Wagon Master: Release

 The film was apparently not widely reviewed upon its 1950 release.
 Variety noted that "Wagon Master is a good outdoor action film, done in the best John Ford manner.
 That means careful character development and movement, spiced with high spots of action, good drama and leavening comedy moments."

 The picture was distributed by RKO Pictures.
 The film recorded a loss of $65,000 and was the last co-production between Argosy and RKO.

 Critical response

 Film critic Tag Gallagher wrote at length about Wagon Master in his 1986 book, John Ford: the man and his films.
 His summary is, "That Wagon Master (1950), one of Ford's major masterpieces, grossed about a third of any of the cavalry pictures surely came as no surprise.
 It was a personal project, with no stars, little story, deflated drama, almost nothing to attract box office or trendy critics.
 Its budget was $999,370, its highest paid actor got $20,000 (Ward Bond).
 Almost every frame bursts with humanity, nature and cinema, quite like Rossellini's Voyage in Italy.
 The story, resembling the Carey-Fords of the teens more than a 1950s western, was written by Ford himself, the only such instance after 1930."

+There have been a number of reviews of Wagon Master since its 2009 DVD release.
+Most contemporary critics appear to concur with Gallagher's view that Wagon Master is a major masterpiece.

+David Kehr wrote in 1985, "Ford treats one of his central themes—the birth of a community—through a sweeping visual metaphor of movement.
+Seldom has the western landscape seemed such a tangible emblem of hope and freedom.
+A masterpiece beyond question — but a masterpiece that never degenerates into pomposity or self-consciousness.
+It's American filmmaking at its finest and most eloquent."

+Dennis Lim wrote in 2009, "Wagon Master is at once the plainest and the fullest expression of Ford's great theme: the emergence of a community.
+So committed is the film to the idea of a collective hero that there is no one central character, no leading man or marquee name.
+Instead of Wayne or Henry Fonda, "Wagon Master" is filled with lesser-known but familiar faces from the Ford stock company.
+And while some of the usual elements of the genre are accounted for, down to a climactic gunfight, there is not much of a plot."